BirminghamRealTime/WW2Incident/ideas.md

 * Walsall Road looks worst affected
 * Queues don't spread evenly, but flow back from the major junctions

+* Also done Monday Afternoon (12:00-00:00) now :- https://drive.google.com/open?id=0BwGwrLWk0TYpdkZhRnJnVW5vMkk
+* Patterns are different from Tuesday as people knew less
+* possibly need to do arrows to show direction of traffic (thats in the data already)

 ## Examine traffic flow data to understand demand
 * Do people leave their cars in the city centre and walk home?
 * Is demand lower on Tuesday morning, and by how much